genotrance/px/README.md

 Px requires only one piece of information in order to function - the server name and port of the proxy server.
 This needs to be configured in px.ini.
-If not specified, Px will check Internet Options for any proxy definitions and use them.
-Without this, Px will not work and exit immediately.
+If not specified, Px will check Internet Options or environment variables for any proxy definitions and use them.
+Without this, Px will try to connect to sites directly.

 The noproxy capability allows Px to connect to hosts in the configured subnets directly, bypassing the proxy altogether.
 This allows clients to connect to hosts within the intranet without requiring additional configuration for each client or at the proxy.

-If noproxy is defined, the proxy is optional - this allows Px to run as a regular proxy full time if required.
+### Credentials

 If SSPI is not available or not preferred, providing a `username` in `domain\username` format allows Px to authenticate as that user.
-The corresponding password is retrieved using Python keyring and needs to be setup directly in the backend.
+The corresponding password is retrieved using Python keyring and needs to be setup directly in the appropriate OS specific backend.

-On Windows, Credential Manager is the backend and can be accessed as follows:
+On Windows, Credential Manager is the backend and Px looks for a 'generic credential' type with 'Px' as the network address name.
+Credential Manager and can be accessed as follows:

   Control Panel > User Accounts > Credential Manager > Windows Credentials

-Or run command line
+  Or on the command line: `rundll32.exe keymgr.dll, KRShowKeyMgr`

-    rundll32.exe keymgr.dll, KRShowKeyMgr

-Px looks for a 'generic credential' type with 'Px' as the network address name.
+On Linux, Gnome Keyring or KWallet can be used to store passwords.

+If Python is available, credentials can be setup with:

+  `python -m keyring set Px username`

 More information on keyring backends can be found [here](https://pypi.org/project/keyring).

+### Misc

 There are a few other settings to tweak in the INI file but most are obvious.
 All settings can be specified on the command line for convenience.
 The INI file